You can purchase a domain name from many companies, including Mailchimp.

 - SSL encryption: Secure Socket Layer (SSL) encryption protects your customer’s personal and financial data.
 It disguises the data while it’s in transit.
 This way, if someone were to intercept the data between the customer’s browser and your website, they wouldn’t be able to read crucial details like credit card numbers or home addresses.
 This security is provided in the form of an SSL certificate on your site.

 - Automatic backups: An e-commerce site should have regular, automatic backups.
 If the site were to go down, you would need to be able to revert to a backup that includes product names, descriptions, images, and videos as soon as possible.
-This aids in business continuity and resiliency, which lets you bounce back soon after an unexpected event.
+This aids in business continuity and resiliency, which lets you bounce back after an unexpected event.

 - Adequate storage: Ideally, you want to choose a hosting provider with expandable storage.
 As your business grows, you may need more storage to accommodate the increasing content on your site.

-Implementing a payment service
+6. Implement a payment service

 A payment service is central to an e-commerce site’s function because it lets customers purchase your products directly from your site.
 If you already have a brick-and-mortar store, an effective online payment solution can increase your sales volume by giving you another way to do business.